FateEvent/online-greengrocery-vuejs-tutorial/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-todo list:
+## Todo list:
-* render images in the ProductCard component; ✅
+- [x] render images in the ProductCard component;
-* render images in the CartSidebar component;
+- [x] render images in the CartSidebar component;
-* add browser storage for the past orders page;
+- [ ] add browser storage for the past orders page;
-* reset the quantity variable in the Products and Home pages.
+- [ ] reset the quantity variable in the Products and Home pages;
+- [x] keep the quantity input from getting under 0.